Pervasive, Accurate and Reliable Location Based Services for Emergency Responders

 Chris Xiaoxuan Lu‚ Bowen Du‚ Hongkai Wen‚ Sen Wang‚ Andrew Markham‚ Ivan Martinovic‚ Yiran Shen and Niki Trigoni

 In ACM International Joint Conference on Pervasive and Ubiquitous Computing (UbiComp).
 2018.

 IONet: Learning to Cure the Curse of Drift in Inertial Odometry

 Changhao Chen‚ Chris Xiaoxuan Lu‚ Andrew Markham and Niki Trigoni

-In AAAI Conference on Artificial Intelligence (AAAI).
+In AAAI Conference on Artificial Intelligence (AAAI) as oral .
 2018.